 Footnotes:

 ¹As finite beings, we cannot operate without trust.
-To operate without trust, we must be all-knowing, all-powerful, and everywhere present.
-Only God is infinite and has these attributes, not us.
+To do so would require us to be all-knowing, all-powerful, and everywhere present.
+Only God is infinite and has these attributes, we don't.

 During Christ's incarnation, he was not all-knowing.
 This was part of his emptying himself (the kenosis).
 He said many times there were things he did not know in his present human form.
-This is also why Christ operated by faith at that time, like us.
+This is also why Christ operated by faith at that time, like we do.

 ²knowing good and evil was basically knowing right from wrong.
 Apparently, in their original state and before their rebellion, they needed to confide in God when presented with a choice between right and wrong.
-The serpent suggested we could be "free" from this seeming shackle if we ate from the forbidden tree.
-We made our choice without confiding in God and are now reaping the consequences.
+The serpent suggested they (we) could be "free" from this seeming shackle if we ate from the forbidden tree.
+Howevet we made our choice without confiding in God and are now reaping the consequences.

 No comments: